-Step 9: Complete Post-Upgrade steps for upgrades to CDP Private Cloud Base
+Step 9: Complete Post-Upgrade steps for upgrades to Cloudera Private Cloud Base

 Steps to perform after upgrading a cluster.